hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 Too many SLI makes it hard to track and keep paying attention.
 Too few is also not good because it usually cannot show system's health properly.

+The SLI which indicates about service's correctness is recommended.
+For distributed database, customers usually want to know if the latest data is always returned.
+Sometimes it's difficult to track correctness, but it's better to consider to provide correctness as SLO.

-About SLI, there is some common patterns what to be chosen by the category of the service.
+In addition, there are some common patterns what to be chosen by the category of the service.

-When
+When the service is serving something to users, usually **availability**, **latency**, and **throughput** are chosen.
+When the service is storage, **latency**, **availability**, **durability** are chosen.
+When the service is batch or big data analysis platform, **throughput** (how much data can be processed) is chosen.

+TODO: Write types of components

+TODO: Write SLI Specification and implementation

+### Decide how to measure SLIs and measure them

+### Decide SLO

+### Decide time window

+### Calculate Error budgets

+### After SLO is defined
+* Stakeholders agreements
+* Documentation
+* Dashboards and monitors

 ---